bart747/platforma/out/mdcontent/henry-ford-for-makers.md

 > I cannot discover that any one knows enough about anything on this earth definitely to say what is and what is not possible.

-**“Because nearly everything that we make is much more complex than it needs to be”**
+**“Nearly everything that we make is much more complex than it needs to be”**

 <small>2015-11-10</small>